-Orientation/Refresher for First Time Commissioners and anyone new to Zoom for a Presbytery meeting
+Orientation/Refresher for First Time Participants and Guests — and How We Use Zoom for Online Presbytery meetings

 The information on this page will be updated from time to time as we approach each upcoming meeting.
 In the meantime, the general information below may be helpful for any session, congregation (or maybe even other presbyteries) as they plan for online meetings.

 Participating in a meeting of the Presbytery of Tampa Bay for the first time?